codacy-badger/expandable-djs-bot/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: 📃 Documentation
+name: Documentation
 about: Suggest edits or new documentation
-title: 'DOCS: '
+title: 'Docs: '
-labels: 'type: documentation'
+labels: documentation
 ---
 ### Describe Changes
 A clear and concise description of what is being added/changed